 In this series of videos, the Man Booker winning author discusses his new novel, The Sparsholt Affair.

-A list of books by LGBT+ voices which explore the experience of love to celebrate London Pride 2017.
+A list of books by LGBT+ voices which explore the experience of love.

 In 2006, The Line of Beauty was dramatized by Andrew Davies for the BBC.
 Dan Stevens appeared as Nick Guest in a three-part series directed by Saul Dibb.